Making Up for Lost Time or Lost Utility

 3. Equality of opportunity from now on: Original players only.

-Beginning at t1 the rules are changed.
+During that period beginning at t1 the rules are changed.
 From then on first and second-class players reeive advantageous information at the same rate.
 But past advantage, the cululated past information continues to help k1.
 Is the game fair?

 The answer isn't open and shut.
 The simple alternatives of equality of condition and equality of opportunity do not cover such a case.
 Nonetheless, it seems plausible to say that this game isn't very fair, and to suggest some adjustment of the sort indicated under game 4.